JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-04-25-blog-creation.md

 ---
 title: How I created my blog
 published: true
+header:
-img: img/blog/jekyll.png
+  image: img/blog/jekyll.png
   imgcredit: Image by Jekyll, https://choosealicense.com/licenses/cc-by-4.0/, cropped
 ---
 For quite some months, I've been planning to create a website and start blogging about the things I'm passionate about.
 Last week, I finally decided to setup a [portfolio](http://jeroenmols.github.io) and [blog](http://jeroen.mols.github.io/blog) using GitHub pages and Jekyll.